tomjorquera/memopol/docs/development.rst

 automatically.
 A single line is added to your '$HOME/.bashrc' or '$HOME/.zshrc' to source the aliases.

-After execure 'bin/dev.sh' you should close the current terminal and open another one to have access to the aliases.
+After execute 'bin/dev.sh' you should close the current terminal and open another one to have access to the aliases.

 There is a quick list of available aliases::

-  memopol-code : Go into the repository and activate the virtualenv memopol-launch : Run the development server echo memopol-update-all : Get all the production data memopol-refresh-scores : Refresh all scores
+  memopol-code : Go into the repository and activate virtualenv and set Django in debug mode memopol-launch : Run the development server echo memopol-update-all : Get all the production data memopol-refresh-scores : Refresh all scores